eddiemadrigal/Sprint-Challenge-Advanced-React/README.md

 - [ ] What is the purpose of a custom hook?

+Custom Hooks are hooks a programmer can build and customize as need to apply non-visual behavior and stateful logic throughout the project's components.
+This allows the hook to be used over and over.
+Custom hooks follow the same patterns of naming (ie, useState (camel-case)).
+You can build a reusable custom hook for anything from handling controlled inputs, to managing event listeners, or watching for key presses.

 - [ ] Why is it important to test our apps?

+Automated testing minimizes the risk of bugs finding their way into production code.
+Here are the benefits of using automated testing:

+1. Surfaces bugs faster.
+2. Reduces the risk of regressions.
+3. Allows us to trust the code.
+4. Makes us think about the edge cases.
+5. Acts as a safety net when making changes or refactoring.
+6. Acts as documentation for the code.
+7. Encourages us to write more testable (better!) code.

 ## Project Set Up